 -

-Even during puberty, there are cases where the weaker eye can be retrained using specific methods.
+Even during puberty, there are cases where the weaker eye can be retrained through specific methods.

 Even when: